IFS4205-Group-2/IFS4205-AY2223-S1-G2-Track2Gather/IoT/README.md

 ## Setting up IoT Dongles and Receivers

+> Note that you MUST whitelist your IP (over SoC vpn or in NUS network) to test the functionalities of IoT Receiver.
+> This can be done by running `nc ifs4205-gp02-5-i 4205` and providing your VPN IP.
+> The port 4205 is only accessible with SoC vpn, or NUS network.

 After setting up the server, you can begin to configure the Dongles and Receivers.

 In this project, Receivers are simulated by Virtual Machines.